ananduri/ananduri.github.io/_posts/2017-10-31-Independent-Component-Analysis.md

 ![ICA vs PCA](/images/ICA_PCA.png)

 Clearly PCA is hopeless at separating the two signals, whereas ICA recovers them perfectly.
 Given that PCA is usually presented alongside examples that clearly illustrate its utility, and make PCA itself seem magical, this example only made ICA seem even more mysterious and magical.
 Furthermore, I was wondering if it was related to PCA--their names couldn't just be a coincidence, right?
 So I decided to dive in, and write up my thoughts here.
-A friend recently told me "Muddled thoughts lead to muddled writing."
-Since the contrapositive is also true, writing this post will only help me understand ICA better.

 ## Motivation